andrew-johnson-4/jsmx/README.md

 # jsmx
-PubSub Message Passing for Rust WASM
+PubSub Message Passing for Rust with JSON

 ## Vocabulary